Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

 Unlike other industries, ecommerce lead generation doesn’t require getting a visitor’s life story – just an email address will do.
 This allows you to get straight into their inbox with your deals, products, and content.

 Getting an email right away is also huge for reactivating customers who abandon their baskets before committing to a purchase.
 Basket abandoners are considered leads as they have flirted with your product.
 If you have their email address, you can help push them over the finish line.
+Just make sure that your email capture campaigns are in compliance with regulatory guidelines like GDPR.

 Shopify lets you customize your abandoned cart rules and messages: